Top 4 App Performance Metrics to Analyse and to Improve Your App

 What is Retention Rate?

-Basically, the retention rate is a breakdown of how many customers you are actually keeping after the initial app download.
+The retention rate is a breakdown of how many customers you are actually keeping after the initial app download.

 If you start to notice a dip in your customer retention rate, then chances are your app needs to be altered.